Kingdom Hearts Coded: Story

 In a secret ending exclusive to Re:coded, Mickey and Yen Sid discuss the location of Terra, Aqua, and Ventus.
-During their conversation, Yen Sid reveals that the destruction of Xehanort's Heartless and Nobody - Ansem and Xemnas - will result in the real Xehanort being resurrected.
+During their conversation, Yen Sid reveals that the destruction of Xehanort's Heartless and Nobody—Ansem and Xemnas—will result in Xehanort's resurrection.
 To prepare for this threat, Yen Sid orders Mickey to bring Sora and Riku to him, intending to examine them for the Mark of Mastery.
-In a secret ending exclusive to the HD 2.5 ReMIX cinematic version, Braig discusses Xehanort's plan with Xehanort's time-travelling younger self before asking which of Organization XIII's other restored members he should take with them.
+In a secret ending exclusive to the HD 2.5 ReMIX cinematic version, Braig discusses Xehanort's plan with Xehanort's time-traveling younger self before asking which of Organization XIII's other restored members he should take with them.

 Episodes

 Kingdom Hearts coded consists of eight episodes, released monthly between June 2009 and January 2010, as well as a preview episode released November 2008.